Anthropology (ANTH)

 Prerequisite: Graduate standing in Anthropology or permission of the instructor.

 Advanced exploration of literature in contemporary schools in cultural anthropology.
 Topics include post-structuralism, cultural materialism, neo-evolutionism, and symbolic anthropology.
-May be repeated for a total of 4 units.
+(Plus-minus letter grade only)

 ANTH 730 Human Osteology Practicum (Units: 4)